Natural language understanding: History

 In the 1970s and 1980s, the natural language processing group at SRI International continued research and development in the field.
 A number of commercial efforts based on the research were undertaken, e.g., in 1982 Gary Hendrix formed Symantec Corporation originally as a company for developing a natural language interface for database queries on personal computers.
 However, with the advent of mouse-driven graphical user interfaces, Symantec changed direction.
 A number of other commercial efforts were started around the same time, e.g., Larry R. Harris at the Artificial Intelligence Corporation and Roger Schank and his students at Cognitive Systems Corp.
 In 1983, Michael Dyer developed the BORIS system at Yale which bore similarities to the work of Roger Schank and W. G. Lehnert.

 The third millennium saw the introduction of systems using machine learning for text classification, such as the IBM Watson.
 However, experts debate how much "understanding" such systems demonstrate: e.g., according to John Searle, Watson did not even understand the questions.

-John Ball, cognitive scientist and inventor of Patom Theory, supports this assessment.
-Natural language processing has made inroads for applications to support human productivity in service and ecommerce, but this has largely been made possible by narrowing the scope of the application.
+John Ball, cognitive scientist and inventor of the Patom Theory, supports this assessment.
+Natural language processing has made inroads for applications to support human productivity in service and e-commerce, but this has largely been made possible by narrowing the scope of the application.
 There are thousands of ways to request something in a human language that still defies conventional natural language processing.
-"To have a meaningful conversation with machines is only possible when we match every word to the correct meaning based on the meanings of the other words in the sentence – just like a 3-year-old does without guesswork."
+According to Wibe Wagemans, "To have a meaningful conversation with machines is only possible when we match every word to the correct meaning based on the meanings of the other words in the sentence – just like a 3-year-old does without guesswork."